 Apache Spark [2] considers stream processing as a related event of small-batch computations.
 It collects the records from the stream in a buffer which is called mini-batch.
-The main advantage of this technique is to provide effortless fault tolerance.
-However, a disadvantage is higher latency due to the micro-batch scheduling mechanism.
-Apache Flink [3] processes the streaming events using the dataflow runtime model rather than processing as micro-batches, which provides lower processing latency.
-However, a significant disadvantage of this model emerges when implementing the fault tolerance mechanism.
+The main advantage of this technique to provide effortless fault tolerance.
+However, the main disadvantage of this technique is higher latency due to the micro-batch scheduling mechanism.
+Apache Flink [3] processes the streaming events using the dataflow runtime model other than processing as micro-batches which provides lower processing latency.
+However, the main disadvantage of this model is implementing the fault tolerance mechanism.
 Apache Storm [4] is a real-time distributed stream processing engine which provides a fault-tolerant and scalable system to process the streaming data.
-It is implemented with two important processing semantics, namely "at least once" and "at most once", that provide the guarantee of the data which processes it.
+It is implemented with two important processing semantics namely "at least once" and "at most once" that provide the guarantee of the data which processes it.
 Twister: Net [5] is a standalone highly optimized dataflow library that defines the dataflow model for big data to process streaming and batch data.
 Based on the evaluation, it is acknowledged that the communication requirements of big data have been written in a separate library without the integration of any big data framework.
-Using this library, the user may design highly efficient big data applications.
+Using this library, the user may be able to design a highly efficient big data applications.
 TSet [6] is the highest level of abstraction provided in Twister2 [7] framework which is similar to RDD's in Apache Spark and DataSets in Apache Flink.
 S4 (Simple Scalable Streaming System) [8] is a distributed model for processing streaming which has been designed to solve the data mining and machine learning algorithms.
 It is designed with a simple programming interface along with decentralized and symmetric architecture in which nodes share the same functionalities and responsibilities and there is no overhead to a single node.
-They have demonstrated the performance of tuning an online search advertising system.
-Qian et al [9] designed a distributed system known as TimeStream which specifically processes continuous big stream data with low latency.
+They have demonstrated the performance of the results for tuning an online search advertising system.
+Qian et.al [9] designed a distributed system known as TimeStream which is specific to process low latency and continuous big stream data.
 It has provided a powerful abstraction called resilient substitution which is responsible for handling the failure recovery and dynamic reconfiguration corresponding to the load.
-TimeStream is implemented with a fine-grained data dependency mechanism to enable a re-computation-based failure recovery mechanism that achieves "at least once" semantics.
-Derek G. Murray et al [10] designed a timely dataflow system that executes the data-parallel and cyclic dataflow program in a distributed manner.
-It achieves high throughput batch processing and low latency stream processing using the Timely
+It is implemented with a fine-grained data dependency mechanism to enable a re-computation based failure recovery mechanism that achieves "at least once" semantics.
+Derek G. Murray et. al [10] designed a timely dataflow system that executes the data-parallel and cyclic dataflow program in a distributed manner.
+It achieves high throughput batch processing and low latency stream processing using the Timely Dataflow model.
+It also enhances the dataflow computation and provides the base for an efficient, light-weight coordination mechanism.
+Online classification on large scale data sets has been also discussed by Street et. al [11] in the early stage of the streaming machine learning research.
+Hazan et.al [12] describe two ways of designing an online SGD algorithm.
+An adaptive algorithm with a better convergence rate and standard online algorithm with a descent convergence rate.
+Zhong et.al [13] propose an online version of K-means clustering by observing a data-point once in the model generation step and assigning it to the closest centroid.
+Yahoo [14] provides a state of the art stream processing related benchmark showing the capabilities in each stream processing engine.
+It uses Apache Storm, Apache Spark and Apache Flink as the streaming engines used to draw the comparisons.
+Krimov et.al [14] provides another benchmark on analyzing the capabilities in Apache Storm, Apache Flink and Apache Spark.